Ganymede-Bio/website-docusaurus/docs/nodes/App/Coda_Write.md

 ### Returns
 `NodeReturn`
-  NodeReturn object containing tables to upload to Ganymede data lake.
+  Object containing data to store in data lake and/or file storage.

 ### Notes